vent555/homework/3-task/README.md

 ## WORKFLOW

 ### Check entred arguents
-* If no arguments entred then assuming user name and repository are ant-design.
+If no url entred then assuming user name and repository are ant-design (link in example).

 ### Download web pages
 * Download first page and check if open pull requests do not fit on one page.